vuiseng9/fp4-training/readme.md

 ![](assets/table_training_convergence.png)

 The results are averaged over 5 runs.
 Use `run_all.sh` to reproduce.
-Note that PyTorch, Transformer Engine (TE) and our implementation are all backed by cuBLASLt, the labels in the table means to correspond our scripts [above](#hit-the-ground-running-🚀) for ease of reference.
+Note that PyTorch, Transformer Engine (TE) and our implementation are all backed by cuBLASLt, the labels in the table mean to correspond our scripts [above](#hit-the-ground-running-🚀).

 **Set a** compares linear layer trained with PyTorch autocast BF16, FP32, with no quantization involved, serving the baseline training quality.
 TE's base variant uses its own subclassed torch.nn.Linear with autocast enabled as well.
 As expected, all variants converge similarly to the native PyTorch baseline; our implementation shows a slightly higher accuracy, which we don't over-interpret.
 The primary focus here is low-precision training.